James Lind (naturalist): Publishing

 Lind communicated extensively with Cavallo.
-For example, Lind communicated with Cavallo on the art of silhouette making and made silhouette portraits of George III, Queen Charlotte, and others using the 'Lind process'.
+For example, Lind communicated with Cavallo on the art of silhouette making and made silhouette portraits of George III and Queen Charlotte using the 'Lind process'.
+Lind made profiles of Frederick the Great, Thomas Paine, Benjamin West, David Hume, Mary Delany, Daniel Solander, Sir Joseph Banks and others.
+Topics he discussed with Cavallo included paper thickness and black/gold varnish for verre églomisé frames.

 Scientific and medical experiments

 Lind suggested the use of electroshock therapy to treat insanity (particularly in the context of treating George III's mental illness) as he had extensively studied and experimented with galvanism, and communicated with Tiberius Cavallo on the subject.
 In one correspondence, Lind reported successful treatment of a condition similar to postpartum femoral neuropathy (leg paralysis after birth) using 'medical electricity'.
 Lind may have designed a primitive cardiopulmonary resuscitation machine to revive a patient.
 In a letter to James Watt, Lind references an electric machine that treats ophthalmia.
 Lind also believed "animal electricity" was a vital life force.

 Lind had also invented the "Thunder House" which repeated and verified Benjamin Franklin's lightning rod experiments, and he also attached a long rod to his chimney with a long chain connected to the ground, with a wire connected to the chain entering him room to charge electric Leyden jars and also to make to bells ring.
 The relationship between Lind and Franklin is documented in letters to James Watt, as well as letters between David Hume and Franklin where Lind is referred to as Brother Lin.
 Lind also experimented with Franklin's sparking electrostatic machine to animate reptile muscles.
+Lind made demonstrations of using electricity to make frog legs twitch and "dance" for George III, Queen Charlotte and the royal family.

 Lind constructed an earthquake machine (seismograph) which Hugh Davies Griffith of Chester inquired if Lind detected seismic activity after an 1801 earthquake.
+Lind had a general interest in geology and mineralogy having regularly communicated with James Hutton.
+Hutton once wrote to Lind and proclaimed, "a bag of gravel is a history to me."

 Lind also experimented with distillation.
 He conducted "Experiments upon the Waters at His Majesty's Dog-Kennel".

 Letter from James Lind to James Watt: